thejhoffman/project-gamma/journal/JonathanR.md

+### November 29, 2022 (11/29/2022):
+Yesterday, I worked on the EventForm.
+I used React hooks for this.
+Today, I will continue to edit the eventform and also create a unit test.
+Today, we learned about unit tests and how to write our own.
+I will write a unit test for one nof the endpoints I created.

 ### November 23, 2022 (11/23/2022):
 Today, I learned about websockets.
 I will be working on the event form and event list react front-ends.
 I will be incorporating React hooks for these.